ewerlopes/rosbag-sliding-windows-annotator/README.md

 Run the annotator with `annotator.py` command for actual data annotation.
 You can control parameters like: `overlap`: the amount of overlap between consecutive windows; `windows size`: the size of the data windows in seconds.
 Note that you should make sure you are using the right image topic for the selection.
 A image topic selection combo box is present in the interface.

+**At the moment, the annotation_parser can be run in two different version.
+The GUI version allows you to generate csv files one at time.
+The consoled version is used when you want to generate the csv files from a collection of `.bag` annotation `.jason` files.**

-Run the `annotation_parser.py` if you are interested in getting the annotated bag file data from the corresponding generated json file and its associated rosbag file.
-Load the two using the appropriated buttons, choose the topics you want to extract and press the `Export CSV` button.
+Runnning the `annotation_parser.py --gui` if you are interested in getting the annotated bag file data from the corresponding generated json file and its associated rosbag file.
+Using the GUI version, load the rosbag file and its associated annotated json file using the appropriated buttons, choose the topics you want to extract and press the `Export CSV` button.
 The program then is going to save csv files with the bag data, given the annotation described in the json file.
-It generates a csv file for each perspective, taking into account ther corresponding annotations in the jason.
+It generates one csv file for each perspective, taking into account ther corresponding annotations in the jason.

+Running `annotation_parser.py` you run the console version.
+In this case the current file version receives as parameters the folder where to locate the bag files; the folder where to locate the annotation json files and a folder where to save the csv.
+In case no parameter is give, the mentioned directories are defaulted to the directory where the script is located.
+After identifying the files in the given directories the program loops **over ALL at once** and writes their data to their appropriated csv files and location.
+There are two basic methods from which to inform which data to save:

+1. by setting up a python dictionary structure where topic atribute is a key and "ON" or "OFF" are the values, indicating whether you want to save that value.
+Ommiting a topic attribute on the dictionary is going to make the program ignore it when saving the data.
+The dictionary should be saved in a file called `parser_config.json`, located in script folder.
+2. Not setting the `parser_config.json` makes the program prompt the user for selecting topics to save each time it loads a rosbag and annotation file pair.

+You can also set the mismatch tolerance value for the consoled version.
+Execute `annotation_parser.py --help` in order to see the available program parameters.

 Get involved!
 -------------